List of diplomatic missions of Russia

 This is a list of diplomatic missions of Russia.
 These missions are subordinate to the Russian Ministry of Foreign Affairs.
 The Russian Federation has one of the largest networks of embassies and consulates of any country.
 Russia has significant interests in Eastern Europe, the Near East and especially in the former states of the Soviet Union.
 It also has extensive ties to countries in the developing world, a legacy of Cold War diplomatic efforts to extend the Soviet Union's influence in Africa and Asia which are now more important for commercial reasons.

 Russia established several consulates in the United States and Canada to cater to Russian immigrants.
-In 1917, the Tsarist government vanished.
-Consuls in seven U.S. cities and three Canadian cities maintained tsarist loyalties and received financing from the U.S. government.
+In 1917, the Tsarist government vanished, with a number of consuls who maintained tsarist loyalties establishing the "Council of Ambassadors" (Совещания послов), through which they worked as embassies without a government.
+Among these were consuls in seven U.S. cities and three Canadian cities, receiving financing from the U.S. government.
 The consuls stopped their services in the late 1920s; the U.S. government seized the records of the consulates.
 The seizure started a long dispute.
 The National Archives and Records Administration received the documents in 1949.
 In 1980 the U.S. government loaned the documents of the Canadian consulates to the Library and Archives Canada.
 On 31 January 1990 the U.S. returned the documents to the Soviet Union and kept the microfilms as evidence.